nerdzeu/nerdz.eu/setup/README.md

 I used [this build](http://kevinworthington.com/nginx-for-windows/) of nginx and [cygwinports'](http://sourceware.org/cygwinports/) build of PHP.

+There are known problems with usernames and groupnames with spaces in it and nginx; you may find convenient to use lighttpd instead (if you care).

 ### Errors on Top 100/Monthly 100/others

 Nessuno is using some C binaries for that, so we can't help you.
 Sorry :(

-### I'm setting some weird exceptions from Groovy script, something about timestamps.
+### I'm setting some weird exceptions from the Groovy script, something about timestamps.

 Have you set timezone to UTC?